-Theodora Shelton Pitney Professor of Environmental Studies and professor of civil and environmental engineering; Director, Princeton Environmental Institute
+Theodora Shelton Pitney Professor of Environmental Studies and professor of civil and environmental engineering

 Guyot Hall, Room 130

-Professor Michael Celia is the Theodora Shelton Pitney Professor of Environmental Studies at Princeton University, where he serves as Director of the Princeton Environmental Institute.
+Professor Michael Celia is the Theodora Shelton Pitney Professor of Environmental Studies at Princeton University.
 He is also a Professor in the Department of Civil and Environmenta l Engineering, where he served as Department Chair from 2005 to 2011.

 Professor Celia's areas of research include groundwater hydrology, multi-phase flow in porous media, numerical modeling, and subsurface energy systems with a focus on geological sequestration of carbon dioxide and shale-gas systems.
 Ongoing projects include development of new simulation tools to model CO2 injection, migration, and possible leakage associated with carbon capture and geological sequestration (CCS); studies of multi-phase flow and transport in porous media with a focus on multi-scale models, including pore-scale models; modeling of shale-gas systems with a focus on possible CO2 injection into depleted shale-gas reservoirs as well as the fate of fracking fluids; and measurements of methane leakage to the atmosphere along old oil and gas wells and other hydrocarbon infrastructure.